vincelwt/RaspberryCast/README.md

 Alternatively, you can drag and drop the directory where your extension files live onto chrome://extensions in your browser to load it.

-You can configure settings in the extension option page.
+You can configure RaspberryCast settings in the extension option page.

-**Todo:**
+## Todo
 - Less invasive installation script
 - Firefox extension
 - Android/iOS app for control & sharing
 - HDMI-CEC support

-## Alpha: RasberryCast also works with PopcornTime.
+## PopcornTime integration
-Use the following version: https://popcorntime.io/
+On your computer, use the following version: https://popcorntime.io/

-First, you need to enable the PopcornTime support in the extension options
+You need to enable the PopcornTime support in the extension options.

-1. When the selected movie/show is playing click "u" (keyboard).
+1. On computer, when the selected movie/show is playing click "u" (keyboard).
 2. Open your browser, click on the extension and paste the URL in the textbox (ctrl-v).
 3. Press enter, and wait a few seconds.

 Keep Popcorntime running during play.

+##Uninstall
+Remove reference to RaspberryPi.sh in /etc/rc.local
+Delete the /home/pi/RaspberryCast/ folder.

 ##Tips